Rlhrsnvrgvp/MachineLearning-Ng/README.md

 # MachineLearning-Ng

-Notes for Machine Learning class on coursera.<br>
+Notes & Answers for Machine Learning class on coursera.<br>
 There might be some mistakes.<br>
 I will try my best!